Breast Cancer Rehab

 Rebuilding the breast, using a saline or silicone implant and/or the body’s own tissue.
 This can lead to hardening of tissue, changing shape, lymphoma (associated with implants), and fat necrosis (hardened fat lumps).

 Are you looking for relief from any of these side effects?
-Please request a consultation to tell us about your condition, and we will recommend therapy services to help you.
+Have questions?
+You can schedule a free 15-minute consultation to get your questions answered first.
+Tell us about your condition, and we will recommend therapy services to help you.

 Physical Therapy Treatment Options for Breast Cancer